15 Amazing Things to Do In New Hampshire in Winter

 Go ice fishing

-If ice fishing isn’t your style, still take a drive by to check out the festivities!
+If ice fishing isn’t your style, still take a drive by to check out the festivities.
 It’s always fun to see the bob houses on the iced-over lake with snowy mountains in the background.
+When it comes to things to do in winter in NH, ice fishing is classic.

 Visit New Hampshire Breweries